 The Field-Tested items are a type of weapons with medium skin wear levels.
 The average skin in this category looks like a war tool that has seen many battles.
 It shows numerous scuffs, large spots and peeling paint.
 However, sometimes there are loot items that look little different from the FN copies.

 The float value of every FT skin is 0.15-0.37.
 Note, the Minimal Wear and Field-Tested items are the most traded collectibles on the market.
 This is largely due to their popularity and relatively affordable price compared to the Factory New war tools.

-If you're looking for a skin with multiple signs of use, the Well-Worn weapons are the option for you.
+If you're looking for a weapon with multiple signs of use, the Well Worn skins are the option for you.
 Items in this category have a float value of 0.37-0.44.
 They often look terrible and are much cheaper than other types of the CS war tools, but there are exceptions.

 Some WW skins cost more than the FT, MW and even FN weapons.
 This is because lots of players, traders and collectors think they have more creative designs and are of greater value.
 The price is also affected by the rarity of certain types of the Well-Worn items.